Ortho Assistant Permit Program

 Dental Board of California Approved 84 hours of CE credit: DBC Category 1

-- Now accepting registrations - Great Deal!
-CLASS LIMITED TO 14 STUDENTS.
-Must work in an office where ortho procedures are provided to qualify.
-No need to bring anything to class.
-All course supplies are provided.
+• Now open for registration—Great Deal!
+CLASS SIZE LIMITED TO 14 STUDENTS.
+Eligibility requires working in an office where orthodontic procedures are offered.
+There's no need to bring any materials; all course supplies will be provided.

 Program Instructor